sschatz1997/MTG_Card_Identifier/README.md

-**NOTE: All i mages belong to Magic: The Gathering and Wizards of the Coast respectively**
+**NOTE: All images belong to Magic: The Gathering and Wizards of the Coast respectively**